-How do payouts work at FundedNext, including minimum payout, payout frequency, processing time, and payout methods?
+What are the payout rules at FundedNext, such as minimum withdrawal, payout frequency, processing time, and methods?

 💡 Answer